PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 * Each line within the code sample should be max 48 characters.
 * Code used in code samples should be valid PHP.
 * To highlight the "good" and the "bad" bits in the code examples, surround those bits with `<em> ...</em>` tags.
-    These will be removed automatically when using the text generator, but ensure highlighting of the code in Markdown/HTML.
+    These will be removed automatically when using the text generator, but ensure highlighting of the code in HTML.
 * The indentation in the XML file should use spaces only.
 Four spaces for each indent.

 Make sure to test the documentation before submitting a PR by running: